data-tinker/SpringFluxVsMVC/README.md

 ## Results and Conclusions
 The p99 response time for the MVC service should be around 10 seconds, but for the Flux service this value would be around 2 seconds.
 This situation happens because of thread starvation, MVC service runs out of available threads in the thread pool.
-Flux service on the other hand doesn't have this issue, since it uses an event loop for handling requests.
+Flux service on the other hand doesn't have this issue, since it uses an event loop for requests processing.